mortonjt/jekyll-now/_posts/2019-11-25-differential-abundance.md

 alr(p_{i}) = x_i \cdot \beta
 $$

-Where $x_i$ specifies the experimental conditions you wish to investigate and $\beta_j$ are the *log fold change* values of microbial abundances across the experimental conditions.
+Where $$x_i$$ specifies the experimental conditions you wish to investigate and $$\beta$$ are the *log fold change* values of microbial abundances across the experimental conditions.
+Here, $$\beta$$ is a matrix of dimension, `(number of covariates) x (number of microbes)`.
+You can think of this as the *log fold change* of all of the microbes for each covariate.
 These are the values that you want to estimate.
-We put quotes around the log fold change since you have to be careful about how to interpret it.
+We put quotes around the log fold change since you have to be careful about how to interpret it (more on this later).
 See our paper [here](https://www.nature.com/articles/s41467-019-10656-5)).

 Taking together everything that we discussed, the generative model can be built as follows

 $$
 \beta_j \sim N(0, 5)

 1/\phi_j \sim Cauchy(0, 5)

 p_{i} = x_i \cdot \beta

 \mu_{i} = n_i \times alr^{-1}(p_{i})

 y_{ij} \sim NB(\mu_{ij}, \phi_j)
 $$

-We specified relatively uninformed priors for $\beta_j$ and $\phi_j$ - from previous observations most microbes fluctuate within 5 orders of magnitude.
+We specified relatively uninformed priors for $$\beta_j$$ and $$\phi_j$$ - from previous observations most microbes fluctuate within 5 orders of magnitude.

 # Piecing it altogether in Stan